Little Odessa (film): Reception

-The film earned a Silver Lion at the Venice Film Festival and the prestigious Grand Prix of the Belgian Film Critics Association.
+Little Odessa earned a Silver Lion at the Venice Film Festival and the prestigious Grand Prix of the Belgian Film Critics Association.
 It also earned admiration from French New Wave filmmaker Claude Chabrol.

 It was nominated for five Independent Spirit Awards.

-On Rotten Tomatoes, Little Odessa holds a rating of 53% from 19 reviews.
+On review aggregator Rotten Tomatoes, the film holds a 53% "Rotten" score with an average rating of 5.4/10, based on 19 reviews.
+On Metacritic, the film holds a weighted average score of 64 out of 100 based on 18 critics, indicating "generally favorable" reviews.